Last Updated on April 11, 2025

 Repeat the basting and baking process three times, or until the pineapple starts to brown.

-After the fourth time, and your ham has reached an internal temperature of 145 degrees, remove it from the oven.
+After the fourth time, if your ham has reached an internal temperature of 145 F, remove it from the oven.
+If it hasn’t reached the temperature, keep basting and baking the ham in 10-minute intervals, uncovered, checking the internal temperature each time.

 Allow the ham to cool for 10 minutes before slicing.